 By asking the right questions and getting an abundance of information packed with useful insight, you are in the perfect position to choose the right solution for your specific company needs.

 After all, it’s a lengthy process and you shouldn’t commit easily.
-Scrutinize a number of tools, compare them to each other, figure out the best use for you.
+Scrutinize a number of tools, compare them to each other, and figure out the best use for you.

 Furthermore, don’t let the trial period or personal demo go to waste.
 That is your chance to see it in action before you become a paying customer.
 It is there to reveal all the ways it works for you and all the ways it might not.
 Ask for insights from the staff and share your own.